This week East Village launched its family 'Tale Trail' in collaboration with outdoor explorer, Anja Phoenix.

 Kids can take their own colourful map and use them to spot exciting landmarks or look for clues to solve on route.
 For parents, the maps come with useful tips, such as what wildlife to look out for, where to park and how long the walk is, so you can ensure the little ones don’t get too tired along the way.

-Families that are keen to participate can stop by local Italian bakery Signorelli on Victory Parade to pick up a copy of the map and head off exploring the area.
-Once complete, families can browse the market or head to one of East Village’s cafes or restaurants for some much needed refreshments.
+Families that are keen to participate can stop by local Italian bakery Signorelli on Victory Parade to pick up a copy of the map and head off exploring the area or download the PDF below.
+Once complete, families can browse the market or head to one of East Village’s cafes or restaurants for some much-needed refreshments.

 For more information about ‘Tale Trails’, head to: http://taletrails.co.uk/what-are-tale-trails.